-1. "Three generations of surfing champions find their lives turned upside down by a mysterous visitor."
+1. "Three generations of surfing champions find their lives turned upside down by a mysterious visitor."
 Wrong!
 The surfing is completely irrelevant.
 They might as well have been family of taxidermists.

-2. I thought that Butchie the Black Sheep Son and John from Cincinnati were a romantic couple because Butchie sees him and immediately wants to be part of his life forever.
+2. The mysterious visitor, who they call John from Cincinnati because he never tells them his name (Austin Nichols), latches on to Butchie (Brian Van Holt), the black-sheep son of the surfing family.
+I thought that they were a romantic couple because Butchie sees him and immediately wants to be part of his life forever (and they hold hands).
 But it's more like a religious conversion.
-After their life-changing day together, Butchie gets off drugs and reconciles with his father and son, and John moves on to help someone one else (but of course they stay friends forever).
+After their life-changing day together, Butchie gets off drugs and reconciles with his father and son, and John moves on to redeem more people (but of course they stay friends forever).

 He performs some miracles, like curing the teenage Shaun's broken neck, but mostly he hangs out with you, smiling and repeating back what you have said, tinging it with cryptic but life-changing significance: